alni/DigitalNightstand/DigitalNightstand.tingapp/README.md

 * Radio Player control
 * Setting up the alarms (total 5)
+* Setting the current country for Internet radio list
-* Adding custom internet radio stations
+* Adding custom Internet radio stations

 ## Configuration and Data Files ##

 The configuration and data files are stored within a specific folder path unique for each platform.

 * `config.json` - contains all user configured settings.
 This includes all settings configured with the Web Frontend (excluding the _Dirble API Key_)
-* `radio/<country>.json`  - contains transformed internet stations data downloaded from Dirble a specific `country`
+* `radio/<country>.json`  - contains transformed Internet stations data downloaded from Dirble a specific `country`
 * `radio/private.json` - contains private user data that should not be shared.
 This includes the Dirble API Key set from the Web Frontend

 ### Dirble API Key ###